 Optionor and Optionee hereby agree that no provision of this Option shall be construed against either the Optionor or Optionee on the basis that the provision was drafted by such party or such party’s counsel.

-Arbitration

-25. Legal Advice
+21. Legal Advice

 Optionee and Optionor hereby acknowledge and agree that none of the parties is relying upon the other or upon the other’s counsel for advice with respect to any legal or tax implications of the transaction contemplated herein.
 Optionee and Optionor hereby agree to rely upon their own respective legal counsel and tax advisors with respect to said matters.
 Notwithstanding any provision of this Option to the contrary, the obligations of the parties under this Paragraph 25 shall survive termination of this Option.